biddyweb/android-rcs-ims-stack/core/README.txt

 - Issue 231		Stack: Wrong value for Route Header in ReInvite request (case IPCall/AddVideo request)
 - Issue 232		Stack: Application Not Responding for StartService
 - Issue 235		Stack: Input Streams not closed
+- Issue 239		MSRP Message-ID not compliant with RFC4975

 V2.5.16
 - Issue 201		Stack: When rejoining or restarting a group chat, we receive notifications for events already displayed